marmota-app/marmdown/docs/github-flavored-markdown-compatibility.md

   ***</p>

   ```
-* Example 26: Emphasis is not yet implemented;
+* Example 26: Indentation after the first line of a paragraph is not yet removed correctly;
   Markdown input:
   ```markdown
    *-*